SinomeM/CNValidatron_fl/README.md

 If you are interested in genome wide CNVs rather than in specific loci, you can just skip that section of the protocol.

+Some example data in the correct formats is available in `data`.

 ### Run the prediction model

 With that, you can run the actual model on your CNV table as shown in